jeftegoes/AwsOverview/Networking & Content Delivery/Amazon CloudFront.md

 - A unique identifier for every object in the cache.
 - By default, consists of **hostname + resource portion of the URL**.
-- If you have an application that serves up content that varies based on user, device, language, location...
+- If we have an application that serves up content that varies based on user, device, language, location...
 - We can add other elements (HTTP headers, cookies, query strings) to the Cache Key using **CloudFront Cache Policies**.

 ## 3.2.
 Cache Policy